The simplest minimal subtraction for massive scalar field theory

 An arbitrary loop graph (without tadpoles) will appear in the perturbative expansion of the vertex part $\Gamma^{(2)}$ always subtracted from its value of $p=0$ in this setting.
-After applying the partial-$p$ operation, the coefficient of $\mu^{2}$ is composed, say, by a set of homotopically different $\mathcal{C}_{iM} (p,\mu)$ auxiliary integrals in the sense just discussed for the two- and three-loop cases, which can be made momentum independent with the same set of fixed Feynman parameters in the last loop momentum integral.
-This is how the argument carries out at any order in perturbation theory.
-This argument can be easily extended to Euclidean signature as well.
+After applying the partial-$p$ operation, the coefficient of $\mu^{2}$ is composed, say, by a set of homotopically different $\mathcal{C}_{iM} (p,\mu)$ auxiliary integrals in a sense just discussed for the two- and three-loop cases.
+They can be made momentum-independent with the same fixed Feynman parameters in the last loop momentum integral in any order in perturbation theory.
+This argument can be easily extended to the Euclidean signature as well.